Jury Service in the Australian Capital Territory

 Applying for Exemption or Postponement

-Those wishing to seek an exemption or postpone their jury service must complete a statutory declaration.
+Those wishing to seek an exemption or postpone their jury service must complete a Jury Service Declaration.
 This form is included in the package accompanying the summons.
 The completed declaration should be emailed to email@example.com or posted to ACT Supreme Court, Jury Management Unit, PO Box 1548, Canberra City, ACT 2601.
-You can also lodge documents in person at the Ground Floor, ACT Magistrates’ Court.
+You can also lodge documents in person at the Ground Floor, ACT Courts Precinct.
 Documents should be sent so that the statutory declaration arrives at least four business days before the attendance date in the summons.

-The statutory declaration that you send should contain sufficient information to enable a decision to be made without further correspondence.
+The Jury Service Declaration that you send should contain sufficient information to enable a decision to be made without further correspondence.
 Supporting documentation (e.g. medical certificate or travel bookings) must be attached to the statutory declaration.

 Response to Your Application